openwisp/netjsonconfig-editor.js/README.rst

 - In order to run tests for the code written run the command ``npm run test`` writing tests is an essential part of the project.

+- Ensure to run a build before trying to run any tests.
+The tests will fail if you don't.

 - All new features added to the editor need to be accompanied with appropriate tests, but also ensuring that tets written before do not fail.